vboyev-MSFT/defender-docs/defender-for-iot/mde-deployment-guide.md

 General recommendations to set up the MDE agent as an OT discovery data source are:

-- Minimum Requirement: an MDE agent running in the subnet, if Standard mode is enabled<!-- I this last part needed? is there something else if the mode is off? -->.
+- Minimum Requirement: an MDE agent running in the subnet, if Standard mode is enabled<!-- Is this last part needed? is there something else if the mode is off? -->.

 - Scanners per VLAN: at least five scanners per VLAN.

-- Onboarding Devices: onboard any devices with "Can Be Onboarded" status that can be located<!-- what does this mean?-->, in order to increase visibility.
+- Onboarding Devices: onboard any devices with the "Can Be Onboarded" status in order to increase visibility.

 ## Usage Ability